Essential Brand Loyalty Statistics for 2023

 Clients decide whether a company sinks or swims in the sea of modern business.
 The latest brand loyalty statistics show that establishing a solid following of repeat customers is more important than ever.

-Key Brand Loyalty Stats - Editor’s Choice
+Key Brand Loyalty Stats for 2023 - Editor’s Choice

 - Reducing your customer churn rate by just 5% can boost profitability by 25% to 95%.